Android App Launch Service

 • launchintent — Required

-Specifies the main activity passed to AppLaunchService to launch the application.
+Specifies the package name or package name and main activity passed to AppLaunchService to launch the application.

 If the ActivityName is not specified, AppLaunchService will query for the launch activity and use that instead.